-91.2.1 Unpaved Roads: An OWNER AND/OR OPERATOR of an unpaved road in the PM10 NON-ATTAINMENT AREA, shall implement one of the CONTROL MEASURES set forth in Subsection 91.2.1.3 of this Regulation, except as set forth in Subsection 91.2.1.1 of this Regulation.
+91.2.1 Unpaved Roads: An OWNER AND/OR OPERATOR of an unpaved road in a PM10 nonattainment area, an area subject to a PM10 maintenance plan defined under 42 U.S. Code § 7505a, or the Apex Valley (hydrographic areas 216 and 217) shall implement one of the CONTROL MEASURES set forth in Subsection 91.2.1.3 of this Regulation, except as set forth in Subsection 91.2.1.1 of this Regulation.
 For the purpose of this Regulation, the CONTROL MEASURES shall be considered effectively implemented when the unpaved roadway complies with the stabilization standards set forth in Subsection 91.2.1.4 of this Regulation.
 Advisory Notice: In order to conserve water to the greatest extent practicable, the use of RECLAIMED WATER is highly encouraged.